 - Barely Lethal (2015)

 Tropes associated with this actress:

-- Fake Nationality: As a Canadian in The Love Guru.
+- Fake Nationality: Malaysian in The Sleeping Dictionary.

-- But if you'd rather not see her get beaten to death or play a murderous gold-digger respectively in those films, there's the little-seen An Invisible Sign - a rare non-fanservicy role for her as a mousy, withdrawn math teacher.
+- Playing Against Type: An Invisible Sign - a rare non-fanservicy role for her as a mousy, withdrawn math teacher.

-- Star-Making Role: Fantastic 4 and Sin City.
+- Star-Making Role: Fantastic Four (2005) and Sin City.
 Dark Angel also brought her to a lot of people's attention (especially the male variety).